 Mass Mentoring Partnership is dedicated to the professional development of our AmeriCorps Ambassadors.
 We host monthly opportunities for training, team building and networking.
 BU partners with us in a certificate program.
 And, we strongly encourage additional internal and external PD that occurs on a continual basis throughout the year.
 This past year, members participated in training on civic reflection, anti-racism efforts, self care, food justice and virtual mentoring to name a few.
-You can look at the opportunities below.

 - An annual stipend of $15,100